 At Ash Green Community Primary School, we have recently bought into ‘Twinkl Phonics’ which is a DfE validated full systematic, synthetic phonics programme that contains everything we need to deliver phonics teaching to children from the very beginning of learning to read and write to full fluency.
 It delivers GPCs (grapheme phoneme correspondences) in a clear and rigorous way so that skills are built progressively over time, ensuring that children have a secure base from which to develop.
 On top of that, all learning is embedded in the exciting adventures of Kit and Sam and their family and friends so you can be sure that children will be excited by, and looking forward to, their daily phonics lessons!

 Twinkl Phonics is a scheme based on Letters and Sounds.
 It follows the same sounds order throughout Nursery and Reception and through to Year 1.
 Teaching of Phase 5 and 6 GPCs and suffixes have been spread out in ‘Twinkl Phonics’ to give more even coverage throughout Year 1 and 2.
 This is to ensure that children have ample time to secure new learning before moving on to the next sound.
 All the sounds covered in Phase 5 and 6 of Letters and Sounds are taught during Levels 5 and 6 in ‘Twinkl Phonics’ so you can be assured that your children will reach the same endpoint by the end of Year 2.

-A full break down of what is taught at each level can be found in the document opposite titled Whole Scheme Overview.
+A full break down of what is taught at each level can be found in the document below.